PINS: Proximal Iterations with Sparse Newton and Sinkhorn for Optimal Transport: Numerical Experiments

-\begin{remark} It is important to note that the initial points for the two methods shown in the figures are not identical.
-This discrepancy arises because, in PINS, the Lagrange multipliers $f,g$ are initialized as zero vectors.
-However, the error displayed in the figures represents the difference in computed cost.
-Since the cost matrices $C$ and $C^k$ differ, the solutions derived from (\ref{eq:sink_x}) and (\ref{eq:eppa_x}) are also different.
-This difference leads to the apparent inconsistency in initialization between the methods shown in the figures. \end{remark}
+\begin{remark} The initial points shown for the two methods in the figures are not identical.
+This difference arises because PINS initializes the Lagrange multipliers $f,g$ as zero vectors, while the plotted error is the difference in computed transport cost.
+Since the cost matrices $C$ and $C^k$ differ, the solutions recovered from~(\ref{eq:sink_x}) and~(\ref{eq:eppa_x}) also differ.
+This leads to the apparent mismatch in initialization. \end{remark}

-\subsection{Time Efficiency}

-In this part, we compare the time efficiency of PINS with the Sinkhorn algorithm using EPPA.
-The results, shown in Figures \ref{fig:sinkhorn_synthetic} and \ref{fig:sinkhorn_mnist}, indicate that PINS runs significantly faster than the Sinkhorn algorithm with EPPA, particularly on large-scale datasets.
-For instance, on the augmented MNIST 16 dataset, PINS is over 100 times faster (58910 seconds vs. 425 seconds).
+\subsubsection{Time efficiency}

+Table~\ref{tab:speedups} reports the wall-clock time of PINS and Sinkhorn + EPPA at matched final accuracy, using the same EPPA outer iteration count.
+PINS is $5$--$33\times$ faster on synthetic and $5$--$73\times$ faster on MNIST.
+The speed-up increases monotonically with problem size on both data families.
+The PINS and Sinkhorn + EPPA per-iteration trajectories on MNIST are overlaid with the no-EPPA baselines in Figure~\ref{fig:mnist_combined}.
+The corresponding synthetic results are provided in Appendix~\ref{app:section_5_1_extra_figures}.

-These findings align well with our theoretical conclusion in Theorem (\ref{thm:sparse}).
-The approximate Hessian matrix's sparsity, bounded by $\tau(H^k)\leq \frac{3n-1}{2n^2}$, is independent of the cost matrix and holds at every iteration.
-This property enables efficient solutions to the sparse Hessian system via the conjugate gradient method.
-In contrast, the Sinkhorn algorithm with EPPA must solve a Kantorovich linear program problem using first-order methods at each iteration, resulting in higher computational costs that are clearly reflected in the experimental results.
+These results are consistent with Theorem~\ref{thm:sparse}.
+The approximate Hessian has bounded sparsity independently of the cost matrix and at every outer iteration.
+This allows the sparse Hessian system to be solved efficiently by conjugate gradient.
+In contrast, Sinkhorn + EPPA solves each subproblem using a first-order method, which leads to higher computational cost reflected in the timing results.

-\subsection{Regularization Parameter}

-We conducted several experiments to show the performance of PINS with different regularization parameters.
-The results are shown in Figure \ref{fig:eta}.
-We can observe that a small regularization parameter $\eta$ might bring a more accurate solution to the Sinkhorn-type method, but it also brings some numerical issues (the curve with a smaller $\eta$ is more unstable than the curve with a larger $\eta$. ).
-For example, the entries in the Hessian matrix might be too large, causing an overflow problem.
-However, as we can see, even with a larger $\eta$, PINS can still converge to a much more accurate solution than the Sinkhorn-type method without EPPA.

-Therefore, our experimental results show that PINS achieves a more robust descent and higher accuracy than the Sinkhorn-type method without EPPA, regardless of whether the regularization parameter $\eta$ is small or large.
-This finding highlights the robustness and efficiency of PINS for solving large-scale optimal transport problems.
+\subsubsection{Regularization parameter}